 If you are flying into Paris then getting to Bordeaux is a piece of cake.
 Simply hop on the TGV train at Paris Montparnasse and ride down to Bordeaux St Jean.
-The quickest train takes 3h15.
+The quickest train takes 3 hours 15 minutes.
 Next year, thanks to the installation of an extra fast TGV, travel time will be cut down to just 2 hours!

-Alternatively, Bordeaux is easily accessible by car from the Dordogne (2 hrs), Carcassonne (3 hrs) and Toulouse (2h30).
+Alternatively, Bordeaux is easily accessible by car from the Dordogne (2 hours), Carcassonne (3 hours) and Toulouse (2.5 hours).
 Why not start your trip in one of these magical cities before heading over to Bordeaux?

 The Gironde Region

 Bordeaux is just one part of the magnificent Gironde region.
 When the Garonne leaves Bordeaux, it widens and flows to the ocean.
 This wider stretch of water is known as the Gironde Estuary and gives the region its name.

 The river is an important part of the city and is beautiful to walk along in the sunshine.
 Some travelers also enjoy river cruises along the Garonne, though we specialize in driving tours which include walking tours and bike tours for those who enjoy biking.

 Médoc Wine Region

 Sitting between the Gironde and the Atlantic Ocean is Médoc – the Gironde’s famous wine country.
 The wines here are famous across the globe and it’s not hard to see why!